oldwalls/omega/README.md

 The complete dataset from the Synthetic Validation Suite (SVS) Phase  is currently being ingested into the dedicated mapping/synthetic repository.
 This release validates the Ω-Scanner Statistical Methodology for substrate-invariance and structural hierarchy detection across nine canonical dynamical systems.

-Each system below was subjected to 192 independent Ω-map runs, including against the ​  Global Shuffle and Block Shuffle.
+Each system below was subjected to 192 independent Ω-map runs, including runs against the ​  Global Shuffle and Block Shuffle.

 ## Nine Synthetic Systems in Release: